 - Seating– usually a sofa and a loveseat, or a sofa and a couple of side chairs.

-- Occasional Tables– where else are going to put that cup of afternoon tea?
+- Occasional Tables– where else are you going to put that cup of afternoon tea?

 - Lamps– another excuse for the above occasional tables.